rjaggannagari/Resume_Website/README.md

-This is the website that I created to show my accomplishments and interests.
-This is an open project so it will be updated as the school year progresses.
+Resume Website

+This is a my resume website and I used HTML and CSS to build it I built it from start and I am still working on adding different parts to it